bab3l/go-netbox/docs/NestedInterface.md

 ### NewNestedInterface

-`func NewNestedInterface(id int32, url string, displayUrl string, display string, device NestedDevice, name string, occupied bool, ) *NestedInterface`
+`func NewNestedInterface(id int32, url string, display string, device NestedDevice, name string, occupied bool, ) *NestedInterface`

 NewNestedInterface instantiates a new NestedInterface object This constructor will assign default values to properties that have it defined,